-The Enduring Hearts Foundation and the American Heart Association (AHA) established a research award for investigators conducting research specific to solid organ transplantation longevity.
+Enduring Hearts and the American Heart Association (AHA) established a research award for investigators conducting research specific to solid organ transplantation longevity.

 AHA-VIVA Physicians Research Awards

 Special funding is available from VIVA Physicians to support early-career scientists interested in embarking on careers in vascular science.

-The AHA-VIVA Physicians Research Awards will fund meritorious research to advance vascular science and foster the development of early career scientists including Postdoctoral Fellowships and Career Development Awards.
+The AHA-VIVA Physicians Research Awards will fund meritorious research to advance vascular science and foster the development of early-career scientists including Postdoctoral Fellowships and Career Development Awards.
 These research awards will offer training and mentorship to potential future leaders in the domain of patient-oriented vascular research ranging from health services, to epidemiology, to clinical and translational research.

 The Foundation for Anesthesia Education and Research (FAER)

 The Foundation for Anesthesia Education and Research (FAER) is working together with the American Heart Association (AHA) to establish a research award for Anesthesiologists (holding an M.D. or D.O.) conducting research related to cardiovascular disease.